Peter-SB/Go-Chat-App/README.md

-# 📜 Project Overview
+# Project Overview

-This is an **instant messaging chat app** made in part to demonstrate my abilities in full-stack development, and focusing on learning web security concepts as well as practising program architecture and scalability.
-It was built with a **Go** backend, a **React** frontend, and a **MySQL** database.
-The app is containerized using **Docker Compose** for repeatable and easy deployment.
+This is an **instant messaging chat app** made to practice and expand my full-stack development abilities.
+It was built with a **Go** backend, a **React** frontend, and a **MySQL** database and all containerized using **Docker Compose** for repeatable and easy deployment.

-I've taken time to implement advanced patterns like **dependency injection** for modularity, scalability, and ease of testing.
-I also investigated and implemented security measures such as **session management**, **CSRF tokens**, and custom **CORS middleware** for better understanding and hands-on learning.
-The project is complete with some example mock services and unit tests for demonstration of how to do unit tests in Go.
+I've taken time to implement from scratch advanced patterns like **dependency injection** for modularity, scalability, and ease of testing.
+I also investigated and implemented security measures such as **session management**, **CSRF tokens**, and custom **CORS middleware**.
+The project is complete with some examples of testing practices such as mock services and unit tests for demonstration of best practices in Go.

-# 🚩Features
+# Features

 ### Backend (Go)

 - WebSockets for Real-Time chat and active user information.
 - **Security Best Practices**:
-  - Session Management and CSRF Protection implemented from scratch for deeper understanding.
+  - Session Management and CSRF Protection implemented from scratch for better understanding.
   - Custom CORS Middleware to handle cross-origin requests.
 - **Architecture**:
   - Dependency Injection for services (database and authentication), allowing easy testing with mock implementations.